-(subcriteria are ofequal importance, but notseparately weighted)
+(subcriteria are of equal importance)

-Subcriteria 2.a: The Walking Distance from the Site to a Station on the Metrorail System operated by the Washington Metropolitan Area Transit Authority: The panel will consider the walking distance of the site to a Metro Station to help with selecting the site that will best expand public transportation use and access.
+Subcriteria 2.a: The Walking Distance from the Site to a Station on the Metrorail System operated by the Washington Metropolitan Area Transit Authority: The panel will consider the walking distance of the site to a Metro Station to evaluate which site will best expand public transportation use and access.
 For purposes of this criteria, Metro Station means a station operated by the Washington Metropolitan Area Transit Authority.
 The information provided to the panel will include the walking distance from the site to the nearest Metro Station as calculated in the 2016 Draft Environmental Impact Statement.
-The FBI prefers a site that is as close to a Metro Station as possible.
+A site that is as close to a Metro station as possible is preferred.
 Based on the information provided, the panel will compare the sites and assign a color.

-Subcriteria 2.b: The Walking Distance from the Site to Virginia Railway Express (VRE) or the Maryland Area Regional Commuter (MARC): The panel will consider the distance of the site to a commuter rail station to help with selecting the site that will best expand public transportation use and access.
+Subcriteria 2.b: The Walking Distance from the Site to a Virginia Railway Express (VRE) or Maryland Area Regional Commuter (MARC) Station: The panel will consider the distance of the site to a commuter rail station to evaluate which site will best expand public transportation use and access.
 For purposes of this criteria a commuter rail station means one that is operated by the VRE or the MARC Train System.
 The information provided to the panel will include the walking distance from the site to the nearest commuter rail station as calculated in the 2016 Draft Environmental Impact Statement.
-The FBI prefers a site that is as close to a commuter rail station as possible.
+The Government prefers a site that is as close to a commuter rail station as possible.
 Based on the information provided, the panel will compare the sites and assign a color.

-Subcriteria 2.c: Accessibility to Bus Line Stops: The panel will consider the number of bus lines servicing stops within 1/2 mile of each site to assist with selecting the site that will best expand public transportation use and access.
+Subcriteria 2.c: Accessibility to Bus Line Stops: The panel will consider the number of bus lines servicing stops within 1/2 mile of each site to evaluate which site that will best expand public transportation use and access.
 The information provided to the panel will include the number of lines per site as calculated in the 2016 Draft Environmental Impact Statement and updated for current conditions.
-The FBI's preference is for a site that has as many bus line stops within the immediate vicinity of the site as possible.
+The Government's preference is for a site that has as many bus line stops within the immediate vicinity of the site as possible.
 Based on the information provided, the panel will compare the sites and assign a color.

 Subcriteria 2.d: The Site's Proximity to the Nearest Commercial Airport: The panel will consider the driving distance from the site to the nearest Commercial Airport, measured in miles.
-The FBI prefers a site with the shortest distance.
+The Government prefers a site with the shortest distance.
 "Commercial Airport" means: